rorinuma/twitter/README.md

-# Twitter Clone — Dockerized Fullstack App
+# Twitter Clone — Fullstack App

 This project is a **Twitter-like clone** built with: